Stuart Lancaster (rugby union): Coaching career

+Leeds Tykes/Carnegie

 After retiring in 2000, Lancaster ran the Leeds RFU Academy for five years from 2001.
 However, in 2006 after Leeds Tykes were relegated after the 2005–06 Guinness Premiership season, Lancaster replaced Phil Davies as head coach before the 2006–07 National Division One.
 In Lancaster's debut season, he led Leeds to promotion with 122 points.
 The victory was without high-profile players like Justin Marshall and Iain Balshaw.
 Now back in the top flight English rugby competition, Leeds Carnegie – the renamed title of the club – remained bottom of the table for the whole season, only getting 2 victories from 22, and were relegated at the end of the 2007–08 Guinness Premiership season.
 Lancaster later departed the club after being appointed RFU's Elite Rugby Director.

-Appointment to the England RFU
+England Saxons and head of elite player development

 Rob Andrew, the RFU's Elite Rugby Director announced Lancaster's appointment on 6 May 2008 stating "This is a very important appointment for the department.
 Stuart brings Guinness Premiership coaching experience and is also one of the coaches who has achieved the Elite Coaching Level 5 qualification."
 The move was taken poorly by the owners of Leeds Carnegie the club where he was Director of Rugby before joining the RFU, who felt they should have been contacted regarding the appointment.

 Part of Lancaster's role was to develop younger players, which saw Lancaster coach the England Saxons during the 2008 Churchill Cup winning campaign.
 This included a 62–10 win over the United States and a 34–12 win over the Ireland Wolfhounds, to set up a Cup Final against Scotland A, of which England Saxons won 36–19.
 Lancaster returned to role for the 2010 Churchill Cup, which saw the Saxons win all three of their matches including the cup final against Canada, winning 38–18.
 He oversaw the Saxons sixth winning campaign during the 2011 Churchill Cup, which for the first time England hosted.
 The winning campaign included a record 87–8 victory over the United States and a 41–14 win over Tonga.
 They beat Canada for a second consecutive year, winning 37–6 at the Sixways Stadium in Worcester.
 In addition to the England Saxons, Lancaster also oversaw an impressive period for the England U20's team, which included a grand slam victory during the 2011 Six Nations Under 20s Championship and three finals berths in the IRB Junior World Championship between 2008 and 2011.